Phone scam victim: 'It was actually terrifying as he started to threaten my kids and family'

 The man has gone to police who said they have had multiple complaints about the phone number.

-He received the first phone call earlier this week, and the call lasted for about an hour.
+He received the first phone call earlier this week.
+The call lasted for five minutes, but the ordeal lasted for an hour with the man constantly calling back and texting.

 "I originally got told this person was a member of a gang and that a debt had been passed on and I now owed him the money.